Kohlschreiber stuns Cilic at Indian Wells

-(Reuters) - Philipp Kohlschreiber upset second seed Marin Cilic 6-4 6-4 to advance to the fourth round in the BNP Paribas Open at Indian Wells on Tuesday.
+Philipp Kohlschreiber upset second seed Marin Cilic 6-4 6-4 to advance to the fourth round of the Indian Wells Masters on Tuesday.

 Cilic's booming serve lacked its usual accuracy and Germany's Kohlschreiber was able to control long rallies, pushing the towering Croatian around the court with pinpoint groundstrokes en route to a quick victory.